ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 <img src="images/ISS-PCB-KiCAD-Conventions-Symbol-Info.png" alt="MPN" width="500">

-No Connect (NC) pins
+No Connect (NC) pins in symbol editor
 - Visibility check box turned off
 - Set Electrical Type to “Unconnected”

-Pins are not used/connected to make sure to place “no connect flags”
+Pins are not used/connected to make sure to place “no connect flags” in schematic editor

 Pins with similar functions should be grouped together:
 - SPI_MISO, SPI_MOSI, SPI_CS, SPI_CLK